bglynch/project-tracker-flask/README.md

 11. User can capture the time taken to complete tasks
 12. User can view a personal dashboard summarising their projects

+## Features for Future Development
+1. Add additional chart to dashboard (e.g Project Profitability)
+2. Ability to assign multiple users to a project
+3. Further improve performance by taking remaining steps recommended by Lighthouse

 ## Technologies Used
 The languages, frameworks, libraries and tools that I used to create this portfolio site are: